LauraVerdesca/Exam/PROJECT_SPECIFICATION.md

 It contains only one class, called <ins>*Registry*</ins>, which aims to contain all the functions calling analytical operations defined in *part_2.py* file.

-The two files are opened through **Pandas**: in thsi way they are transformed in two dataframes, easily manipulated through the functions of the previously mentioned library.
+The two files are opened through **Pandas**: in this way they are transformed in two dataframes, easily manipulated through the functions of the previously mentioned library.

 - ***part_2.py*** contains eleven classes:
   * <ins>*Metadata*</ins>: it is involved in getting general info about the dataframes, which are the number of rows and columns of each file;